MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/what-is-gas.md

   - Transactions
 priority: 100
 date_published: '2017-07-05'
-date_modified: '2020-08-05'
+date_modified: '2020-10-08'
 ---

 ![Transaction pool infographic](../../assets/shared/transaction-pool-infographic.png)

 Ethereum is the network, also known as the blockchain.
 Ether (ETH) is the fuel for that network.
 When you send tokens, interact with a contract, send ETH, or do anything else on the blockchain, you must pay for that computation.
 That payment is calculated in gas, and gas is paid in ETH.

-You are paying for the *computation*, regardless of whether your transaction succeeds or fails.
-Even if it fails, the miners must validate and execute your transaction *(compute)* and therefore you must pay for that computation just like you would pay for a successful transaction.
+You are paying for the _computation_, regardless of whether your transaction succeeds or fails.
+Even if it fails, the miners must validate and execute your transaction _(compute)_ and therefore you must pay for that computation just like you would pay for a successful transaction.

 You can see your transaction fee (`Gas limit` × `Gas price`) in ETH & USD when you search for your transaction on [Etherscan.io](https://etherscan.io).
 This is not a transaction fee that MyCrypto, or any other service provider, receives.
 This fee is paid to miners for mining transactions, putting them into blocks, and securing the blockchain.